 3b.
 Extending by dividing

-From our model perspective you simply are dividing up the characteristics and competences.
+From our model perspective, you simply are dividing up the characteristics and competences.
 As in Figure 13

 A final word on extensions

 Your choice to extend into non-core services or to divide will be driven by an interpretation of classic transactional economics.
 In simplistic terms, you want to minimise the opportunity of your organisation being held to ransom by other suppliers.
-You need to decide if you should make yourself, or buy from or ally with others to get you non core services.
-Additionally we need to think of reputation, brand image and customer experience.
+You need to decide if you should make yourself, or buy from or ally with others to get you non-core services.
+Additionally, we need to think of reputation, brand image and customer experience.

 And we’re done.

-We’ve seen that services innovation come from emerging, enhancing and extending.
+We’ve seen that services innovation comes from emerging, enhancing and extending.
 And that we can explain all types of services innovations using Gallouj and Wienstien’s service characteristics model.
 Including the servitisation of products, radical, and incremental innovation.

 Last, but not least, technological break-throughs in other industries could also open up innovation opportunities in our own.
 Particularly if the other industry/market gives customers the competences needed.
-We ay even find that customers start expecting to be able to do what they do in other markets/industries in ours.
+We may even find that customers start expecting to be able to do what they do in other markets/industries in ours.